-“Future Stars” Winners and Nestor Torres’ Inspiring Words to Young Performers and Guest Ukrainian Dancer - Boca Raton's Most Reliable News Source
+“Future Stars” winners and Nestor Torres’ Inspiring Words to Young Performers and Guest Ukrainian Dancer - Boca Raton's Most Reliable News Source

 Judges were:

-· Elise Feldman, founder and president of Axelrod Contemporary Ballent Theater and Axelrod Performing Arts Academy in Deal Park, N.J.
+- Elise Feldman, founder and president of Axelrod Contemporary Ballet Theater and Axelrod Performing Arts Academy in Deal Park, N.J.

 Title sponsor was the Raineau Group.
 Community Partner Underwriter was Boca West Children’s Foundation.